Newcastle Sixth Form College

 Newcastle Sixth Form College is a sixth-form college in Newcastle upon Tyne, England.
 Opened in March 2014, the college forms part of the larger organisation Newcastle College.
 It offers around 26 different A-Level subjects, as well as an access to A-Levels and GCSEs programme.

-The college is located on Westmorland Road, in Newcastle City Centre.
-Owing to its close proximity to both Central Station Metro station and Newcastle Central Station, the college attracts students from across Tyneside and surrounding regions including Northumberland and Sunderland.
+The college is on Westmorland Road, in Newcastle City Centre.
+Because it is close to both Central Station Metro station and Newcastle Central Station, the college attracts students from across Tyneside and surrounding regions including Northumberland and Sunderland.

-The college is also a member of NCG group alongside the neighbouring Newcastle college and five other colleges across the UK.
+The college is a member of NCG group with the neighbouring Newcastle College and five other colleges.